nushackers/notes-to-cs-freshmen-from-the-future/README.md

 Learn an editor - either emacs or vim.
 They will save you a lot of time when you’re coding for CS2105.
 Actually, in pretty much everything else in life, as well.

-* **Vim**- to get started, run vimtutor from the terminal, read[this](http://yehudakatz.com/2010/07/29/everyone-who-tried-to-convince-me-to-use-vim-was-wrong/), [this](http://rc3.org/2012/05/12/the-grammar-of-vim/) and [this](http://yanpritzker.com/2011/12/16/learn-to-speak-vim-verbs-nouns-and-modifiers/), and then *zhng* your Vim according to [this](http://stevelosh.com/blog/2010/09/coming-home-to-vim/).
+* **Vim**- to get started, run vimtutor from the terminal, read [this](http://yehudakatz.com/2010/07/29/everyone-who-tried-to-convince-me-to-use-vim-was-wrong/), [this](http://rc3.org/2012/05/12/the-grammar-of-vim/) and [this](http://yanpritzker.com/2011/12/16/learn-to-speak-vim-verbs-nouns-and-modifiers/), and then *zhng* your Vim according to [this](http://stevelosh.com/blog/2010/09/coming-home-to-vim/).

 * **Emacs**- Get emacs for your platform from the[GNU site](http://www.gnu.org/software/emacs/).
 Or google for more specific instructions for your platform.
 It’s always good to [RTFM](http://www.gnu.org/software/emacs/manual/), and to go through an [emacs lisp intro](http://www.gnu.org/software/emacs/emacs-lisp-intro/).
 Or get a quick head start with the [emacs starter kit](https://github.com/technomancy/emacs-starter-kit). pew, pew, pew [smoking all the other editors ;) ]

 Know some regex-fu.